georgiafbi/machine-learning-challenge/README.md

 ## Note

-Keep in mind that this homework is optional!
+Keep in mind that this challenge is optional!
 However, you will gain a much greater understanding of testing and tuning different Classification models if you do complete it.

 ## Background